ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 Here, P(x1, x2, ..., xn) represents the joint probability distribution of the variables X1, X2, ..., Xn, and the double summation extends over all possible combinations of values for each variable.

 Joint entropy measures the amount of uncertainty or average information needed to describe the combined set of variables.
 It takes into account the dependencies and correlations between the variables.
 If the variables are independent, the joint entropy will be the sum of the individual entropies of each variable.
-As the variables become more dependent, the joint entropy will decrease, indicating a reduction in uncertainty.
+As the variables become more dependent, the joint entropy will decrease, indicating a reduction in uncertainty.\
-4. Mutual Information: Mutual information quantifies the amount of information that two random variables X and Y share.
+4- Mutual Information: Mutual information quantifies the amount of information that two random variables X and Y share.
 It measures the reduction in uncertainty about one variable when the other variable is known.
 Mathematically, mutual information between X and Y is defined as:

 I(X; Y) = Σ Σ P(x, y) * log2(P(x, y) / (P(x) * P(y)))

 where P(x, y) is the joint probability distribution of X and Y, and P(x) and P(y) are the marginal probability distributions of X and Y, respectively.
-Mutual information is always non-negative and reaches its maximum when X and Y are perfectly correlated.
+Mutual information is always non-negative and reaches its maximum when X and Y are perfectly correlated.\

 5. Kullback-Leibler (K-L) Divergence: K-L divergence is a measure of the difference between two probability distributions.
 It quantifies how much one distribution differs from another.
 Mathematically, the K-L divergence between two discrete probability distributions P and Q is defined as: